Lake Michigan Circle Tour

 Additional Information

-- Lake Michigan Circle Tour History - from the West Michigan Tourist Association (WMTA).
+- Lake Michigan Circle Tour History (link broken) – from the West Michigan Tourist Association (WMTA).
 The WMTA helped to coordinate the first of the Great Lakes Circle Tours in the 1980s.

-- Great Lakes Circle Tour - information from the Great Lakes Commission.
-It was the GLC who originally established the Great Lakes Circle Tours and continues to provide information on many aspects of the Great Lakes region.
+- Great Lakes Circle Tour – project archive from the Great Lakes Commission.
+It was the GLC who originally helped establishe the Great Lakes Circle Tours, however as of the early 2020s, the Commission has seemed to have abandoned the concept and no longer supports the Circle Tours in an active manner.

-- Shoreline Charms (via archive.org)- an article by Donna Marchetti about the Lake Michigan Circle Tour from the Michigan Living magazine published by AAA Michigan.
+- Shoreline Charms (archived) – an article by Donna Marchetti about the Lake Michigan Circle Tour from the Michigan Living magazine published by AAA Michigan.